 Next project is the room…

 That’s my dining room in a nutshell, any tips or advice are always welcomed!
-I am a terrible decorator, so I need ALL the help I can get!

 I would LOVE to hear your ideas for this space!